 Lessons Learned in Lead to Sales Conversion

-When you are setting your sales goals for 2019, you will be working backward to establish how much activity is needed to keep the pipeline at a profitable level.
+When you are setting your sales goals, you will be working backward to establish how much activity is needed to keep the pipeline at a profitable level.
 Throughout the year, remember to measure KPIs at every stage; this will help you identify where you need to tweak the process to ensure you get to your desired sales revenue.

 Generating inbound leads is not enough to close a deal.
 You need a proactive outbound strategy to turn those leads into opportunities.
 The investment you make to refine your inbound strategy will pay for itself.